aherve/typescript-express-docker/Readme.md

 ### Can I deploy ?
 I'v not yet automated the deployment.
 For now you can do whatever you want with the `/dist` folder, that contains the transplied `js` code.

-## Typescript validations are awesome
+## Typos

-Try introducing a typo:
+Typescript validations are awesome:

 ![typo](https://cloud.githubusercontent.com/assets/2798256/18518627/0efce218-7aa1-11e6-89a2-74455eede178.png)

 ![selection_063](https://cloud.githubusercontent.com/assets/2798256/18518718/6d7694ec-7aa1-11e6-83d2-0938e25f5f45.png)